element-market/element-js-sdk/README.md

   // or offered by the order, Eth and other primary chain currencies are 0x0000000000000000000000000000000000000000 payment_token?: string;
   // How to sort the orders.
 Can be created_date for when they were made,
-  // or eth_price to see the lowest-priced orders first (converted to their ETH values).
+  // or base_price to see the lowest-priced orders first. use with direction,
-  // eth_price is only supported when asset_contract_address and token_id are also defined.
+  // created_date is default.
   order_by?: string;
   // Can be asc or desc for ascending or descending sort.
 Default value : desc direction?: string;